solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/grpc-transcoding.md

    kubectl get pods | grep bookstore
    ```

-5. Verify that Gloo Edge automatically discovered the gRPC service and added an upstream for it.
+5. Verify that Gloo Gateway automatically discovered the gRPC service and added an upstream for it.
    ```shell
    kubectl get upstream -n gloo-system default-bookstore-8080 -o yaml
    ```